-Democrats from Michigan's congressional delegation spoke with Gov. Rick Snyder Monday morning
+Democrats from Michigan's congressional delegation spoke with Gov. Rick Snyder Monday morning to urge him

 to slow the rush to pass an anti-union law, or at least omit a provision that would block voters weighing in on the law in a referendum.
 Greg Sargent reports

 According to Dems who were on the call, Snyder told them he would “seriously” take into account their objections—which they took as a genuine indication of possible willingness, for now, to reconsider.

 “The Governor listened, and he told us he would seriously consider our concerns,” Senator Carl Levin said on a conference call with reporters. [...]

 Dem Rep. Sander Levin told reporters that he pointedly informed the Governor that moving forward would guarantee “endless controversy and strife.”
 Another Congressional Democrat on the call added that “this will be a hugely contentious issue for many years unless the Governor steps back from the brink.”
 A third said he’d told the Governor that “this is one of the most important decisions he’ll ever make.”